-Many (but not all) of these courses carry an “S” suffix to designate service-learning.
-These S-designated courses can be searched in several ways:
+Service-learning courses carry an “S” suffix to designate service-learning, for example: UNIV 1201S.
+These S-designated courses can be searched in several ways.

-- To see what courses have been approved through the CAPA system with the S-suffix, you can search the UGA Bulletin.
-Use the advanced search feature to search by suffix, and you can pull up an alphabetical listing of all courses to date that have been approved to have the S suffix: http://bulletin.uga.edu/CoursesAdvSearchBySuffix.aspx.
+You can search the UGA Bulletin to see which courses have been approved with the S-suffix.
+Use the advanced search feature to search by suffix, and you can pull up an alphabetical listing of all courses that have been approved to have the S suffix: http://bulletin.uga.edu/CoursesAdvSearchBySuffix.aspx.

-To see what S-designated courses are being offered in a particular semester, go to the ATHENA system “class schedule” link, and select the appropriate semester.
-Select the course prefix (or several/all of them), then under "Schedule Type,” highlight “Service-Learning" ("Honors Service-Learning" is also available), add in any other parameters (such as particular instructors or campuses), and the “Class Search” button at the bottom will return a list of all the S-designated courses offered in that semester.
+To see what S-designated courses are being offered in a particular semester, go to the ATHENA system “class schedule” link and select the appropriate semester.
+Select the course prefix (or several/all of them), then under “Attribute Type,” highlight “Service-Learning,” add in any other parameters (such as particular instructors or campuses), and the “Class Search” button at the bottom will return a list of all the S-designated courses offered in that semester.

-Note, presently courses that may include service-learning, but do not carry the S-suffix, are not readily searchable.
-Contact the Office of Service-Learning with questions about other courses.
+(Note, presently courses that may include service-learning, but do not carry the S-suffix, are not readily searchable unless they carry the SERV attribute.
+Contact the Office of Service-Learning with questions about other courses.)